-Last year, HMRC published a consultation on how to protect customers and increase transparency around claiming tax repayments.
-New legislation has ended the use of legally binding 'assignments' which consumers could only end if both they and the agent agreed to do so, and which allowed agents to file claims (and take fees from) repayments outside of their initial terms of the agreement without the customer's request.
+In 2022, HMRC published a consultation on how to protect customers and increase transparency around claiming tax repayments.
+With effect from 15 March 2023, legislation ended the use of legally binding 'assignments' which consumers could only end if both they and the agent agreed to do so, and which allowed agents to file claims (and take fees from) repayments outside of their initial terms of the agreement without the customer's request.